 4. Exhaust Flaps

 5. Coolant Shut-Off Valve on Engine Bypass Circuit

 7. Shut-Off Valve on Heat Exchanger for Gear Wheel Set Oil

 8. Shut-Off Valve for Clutch Fluid Heat Exchanger (PDK ONLY)

 9. Fuel Tank Vent Valve

-Porsche has used the COV in many circumstances throughout the 911 chassis, so if you have a failure related to a device controlled by vacuum, look for a COV solenoid in the system first.
+Porsche has used the COV in many circumstances throughout the 911 chassis, so if you have a failure related to a mechanical device controlled by vacuum, look for a failure in the COV solenoid in the system first.